neu-pdi/cs2100-public-resources/src/pages/syllabus.md

 The following rules are intended to help you get the most out of your education and to clarify the line between honest and dishonest work.

 The following rules apply to anything you hand in for a grade.
-- You must understand the material you turn in.
-- The professor reserves the right to ask you to verbally explain the reasoning behind any answer or code that you turn in and to modify your grade based on your answers.
+- You are responsible for the material you turn in.
+The professor reserves the right to ask you to verbally explain the reasoning behind any answer or code that you turn in and to modify your grade based on your answers.
 - Copying material from another person without their knowledge is not allowed.
 - Additionally, sharing solutions in forums (e.g., posting to public questions, posting code online, etc) constitutes an academic integrity violation, as it may make it harder for other students to do work on their own, harming their own learning.
 - Collaboration is not allowed on exams.